 Dr. Brenner is an assistant professor in the Department of Otolaryngology-Head and Neck Surgery.
 He is also a member of the U-M Rogel Cancer Center.
 His lab, the Michigan Otolaryngology and Translational Oncology lab (MiOTO), aims to identify new diagnostic tests and precision medicine therapies for cancer patients.

-In addition to receiving his undergraduate degree in biomedical engineering from the University of Michigan, Dr. Brenner also received a master's in engineering in bioelectrical engineering and a doctorate in cellular and molecular biology for his seminal contributions to molecular mechanisms of prostate cancer progression and therapeutic inhibition of the disease.
+In addition to receiving his undergraduate degree in biomedical engineering from the University of Michigan, Brenner also received a master's in engineering in bioelectrical engineering and a doctorate in cellular and molecular biology for his seminal contributions to molecular mechanisms of prostate cancer progression and therapeutic inhibition of the disease.

 Areas of Interest